cheredia19/-each-us-presidential-election-1900s/README.md

 The domestic policies implemented by President **Jimmy Carter** failed to resonate with the American public.
 Also, his image as an international leader was damaged by the [Iranian hostage crisis](https://history.state.gov/departmenthistory/short-history/iraniancrises) that began on November 4, 1979, and lasted 444 days.

 Nevertheless, the Democrats were not inclined to switch allegiance from an incumbent, so Carter had no difficulty securing his party nomination.
-On the Republican side, **Ronald Reagan** was successful in the primaries, securing the GOP nomination.
+On the Republican side, **Ronald Reagan** was successful in the primaries, securing the nomination.

 When the campaign began, Carter held a lead over Reagan.
 However, the GOP candidate changed the voters' perception to the point that claimed a comfortable victory, initiating **twelve years of Republican control of the White House** until Bill Clinton took office in 1992.
 The 1980 election marked the beginning of what is popularly called the [*Reagan Revolution*](https://pressbooks-dev.oer.hawaii.edu/ushistory/chapter/the-reagan-revolution/).